velachacar/velachacar/README.md

 ### A passionate developer from Spain

-- 🔭 I'm currently working on **a Proton project with react and TypeScript**
+- 🔭 I'm currently working on **a Electron project with react and TypeScript**

 - 🌱 I'm currently learning **TypeScript, Python and Docker**